ferrous-systems/rust-training/training-slides/src/shared-mutability.md

 A `RefCell` is also safe, but lets you *borrow* or *mutably borrow* the contents.

-The borrow-checking is deferred to *run-time*
+The borrow checking is deferred to *run-time*

 ## Using `RefCell`